 Child-centred education is an approach which is enduring and well established especially in western-based teaching.
 Before the eighteen century, childhood was taken as a stage of weakness and immaturity.
 The modern child-centred education traces its origin back to the Jean-Jacques and the Romantic Movement.
 The education involves knowledgeable and appropriately qualified childhood profession, parents among other things.
 This paper attempt to discuss some major critiques of child-centred education approach based on critical feminist theory.
-The paper will also discuss the limitation of child-centred education, its significance in the teacher preparation specifically when relating to early childhood education.
+The paper will also discuss the limitation of child-centred education, its significance in the teacher preparation specifically when relating to early childhood education, and the role of education dissertation help in addressing these critiques and enhancing the understanding of this educational approach.

 There are several definitions that have come up to define child-centred pedagogy.
 Chung & Walsh (2000), in their literature review which aimed at defining the term ‘child-centred pedagogy’, they found a fourth meaning of the term and they suggested that ending the debate about the term and coming with a similar meaning may be illusionary.
 Additionally, the study states that regardless of the number of definitions, there is a probability of an understanding which is similar and which is ideological among most early childhood practitioners.
 Moreover, in their analysis of history of time since the 1930s up to some period in 1980s, (Chung & Walsh, 2000) discovered the existence of three major, meaning.
 First is the Frobel’s assumption of children being at his world’s centre, the develop-mentalist theory that children are the Centre of schooling and lastly is the theory of progression which indicates that a child should direct his/her daily things.